Skip to content

 $context->getResult()Returns the FirewallResult from the pre-handler evaluation

-$context->hasRecordedSignals()Whether any failure signals have been recorded
+$context->hasRecordedSignals()Whether any signals have been recorded

-$context->getRecordedFailures()Returns all recorded RecordedFailure objects
+$context->getRecordedSignals()Returns all recorded RecordedSignal objects

 TIP

-Use the null-safe operator ($context?->recordFailure(...)) so your handler works safely both with and without the middleware in the stack -- useful in unit tests where the middleware may not be present.
+Use the null-safe operator ($context?->recordFailure(...)) so your handler works safely both with and without the middleware in the stack, useful in unit tests where the middleware may not be present.

 Why Use RequestContext?